Humpback smooth-hound: Biology and ecology

-Status
+Status and threats

 The humpback smooth-hound is fished for human consumption in Chile but more particularly in Peru, where it is more common.
-Along with the spotted houndshark (Triakis maculata) and the speckled smooth-hound (Mustelus mento) it is known as "tollo" in its local fisheries, and of the three species it is the humpback smooth-hound that is the main target of the tollo fishery in Peru.
+The Peruvian fisheries are the main threat to the population decline through directly removing these sharks and indirectly through bycatch.
+The unsustainable harvest causing population decline is shown in the Peruvian gillnet fisheries and the trawl fisheries in Ecuador which the Humpback is mainly caught as bycatch, and discarded.
+Along with the spotted houndshark (Triakis maculata) and the speckled smooth-hound (Mustelus mento), it is known as "tollo" in its local fisheries, and of the three species it is the humpback smooth-hound that is the main target of the tollo fishery in Peru, which masks the true catch of humpback smooth-hound causing more individuals to be unsustainably removed.
 Landings averaging 11,000 tons of tollo per year were made in that country between 1965 and 1989, but quantities caught diminished thereafter.
 A minimum size requirement of 60 cm was set in 2001 but was pitched so low as to have limited conservation effect.
+This is because this requirement does not protect the mature individuals which reproductively contribute to the population size and growth.
+The humpback smooth-hound is the 4th most captured of all sharks and the most captured of all demersal organisms.
+The fishery overexploitation is the cause of >80% reduction in population size of humpback smooth-hound sharks.
 The International Union for Conservation of Nature (IUCN) has rated the status of the humpback smooth-hound as being critically endangered due to overexploitation.